ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 0-RTT handshakes are a charter goal, the working group will very likely find a way to make them work.

-## Conclusion (TODO)
+## Summing up

-TLS v1.3 will bring major improvements to handshakes.
-All information that's not needed to set up a secure channel will be encrypted as early as possible and make TLS handshakes a lot more private.
-Clients will need only a single round-trip to establish a secure and authenticated connection to server they never spoke to before.
+TLS v1.3 will bring major improvements to handshakes, how exactly will be finalized in the coming months (or years?).
+They will be more private by default as all information not needed to set up a secure channel will be encrypted as early as possible.
+Clients will need only a single round-trip to establish secure and authenticated connections to servers they never spoke to before.

-Static RSA mode will no longer be available to enable forward secrecy by default.
-The two session resumption standards are merged into a single PSK mode which will allow to streamline implementations.
+Static RSA mode will no longer be available, forward secrecy will be the default.
+The two session resumption standards, session identifiers and session tickets, are merged into a single PSK mode which will allow to streamline implementations.

-The proposed 0-RTT mode is promising, for custom application communication based on TLS but also for browsers, where a `GET /` request to your favorite news page (given most of them would support HTTPS) will deliver content blazingly fast as if no TLS was involved.
+The proposed 0-RTT mode is promising, for custom application communication based on TLS but also for browsers, where a `GET / HTTP/1.1` request to your favorite news page could deliver content blazingly fast as if no TLS was involved.
+The security aspects of zero round-trip handshakes will become more clear as the draft progresses.

-Securing 0-RTT is still in draft.
-There will likely be changes and proposed APIs.
-Future looks interesting.